albinkaganieva87-tech/SLS_Archiver/README.md

 * add archivizer and dearchivizer
 * add assotiation manager from windows reg if you want it
 # Info:
-* Langs: windows bat file, windows PowerShell 5
+* Langs: VBS, windows PowerShell 5
 * Created: by Sus Imposter Studios
 * Version: 1.0.1
 # WE HAVE ONLY WINDOWS VERSION NOW!!!
 WE WILL ADD LINUX/MACOS VERSION AT THE NEXT VERSION